layaxx/spkatt/README.md

-# Speaker Attribution in Parliamentary Debates (GePaDe-SpkAtt)
+# Out of the mouths of MPs: Speaker Attribution in Parliamentary Debates
+## (GePaDe-SpkAtt Corpus)

 This repository contains the data and supplementary materials for our [LREC-COLING-2024 paper](https://github.com/umanlp/spkatt/blob/master/doc/GePaDe-SpkAtt-LREC-COLING-2024.pdf):